-A Participant must give written notice to the Owner/Landlord and to Minneapolis Public Housing Authority of intent to move from a unit assisted under the Program pursuant to the terms of the lease between the Participant and the Owner/Landlord and the Participant's obligations under the Program ("Program Move").
+A Participant must give written notice to the Owner/Landlord and to MPHA of intent to move from a unit assisted under the Program pursuant to the terms of the lease between the Participant and the Owner/Landlord and the Participant's obligations under the Program.
+A Program Move includes a transfer within MPHA's voucher programs or to/from MPHA's public housing program.

-Minneapolis Public Housing Authority, at its discretion, may initiate a Program Move due to Owner/Landlord non-compliance with Program requirements; requests for reasonable accommodations; victim protection under the Violence Against Women Act; relocation activities; pilot program requirements for at-risk populations; and other reasons as set forth in the Operating Procedures.
+MPHA, at its discretion, may initiate a Program Move due to Owner/Landlord non-compliance with Program requirements; requests for reasonable accommodations; victim protection under the Violence Against Women Act; relocation activities; pilot program requirements for at-risk populations; and other reasons as set forth in the Operating Procedures.